 Every step in your content creation process should be in sequential order.
 For example:

-- Prepare an outline (it should include an intro and all the subheadings)
+- Prepare an outline that includes an intro and all the subheadings.

 Designing a content creation process ensures everyone in your organization stays on the same page.